 Why I love this Apple & Walnut Salad with Honey Poppyseed Vinaigrette so Much!

 I grew up surrounded by apple trees, and I ate so many of them most summer days I would end up with a stomach ache.
 I couldn’t help myself!
 It makes my mouth water just thinking about it.
 The perfect apple wouldn’t be about the color, but crunchy, juicy, a burst of sour, and a touch of sweetness.
 Ahhhhh so good!

 Sadly, sometimes I would climb up in an apple tree, pick it, take a bite, and it would be sweet and mushy….ewwwww……Those apples didn’t get eaten.
 I would rather eat a crab apple than a mushy apple.
 Those I would toss on the ground for the deer.

 Fast forward to buying apples from the store.
 To sum it up, they just aren’t the same.
-Many times I take a bite from a not so perfect apple….. then offer the “yummy” apple to one of my kids to finish.
-But there is one apple form the store that shines above the rest…….its the Honeycrisp apple.
-Crunchy, sour, sweet, a bit more expensive, but well worth it!
+Many times I take a bite from a not-so-perfect apple….. then offer the “yummy” apple to one of my kids to finish.
+But there is one apple from the store that shines above the rest……. the Honeycrisp apple.
+Crunchy, sour, sweet, and a bit more expensive, but well worth it!

 Now here’s why I’m a honey snob and why you should be too…..